-Throughout Europe, we’re lucky enough to have some of the most mesmerising, distinctive and vibrant buildings in the world.
-With architects doing their thing for thousands of years, we’ve got a lot to show for it.
+We’re lucky to have some of the world’s most mesmerising, distinctive and vibrant buildings throughout Europe.
+With architects doing their thing for thousands of years, we have a lot to show.

 Tourists are constantly whipping their phones or fancy cameras outright in the centre of the road to take pictures of these astonishing sights.

-Whether it’s a skyscraper, a cathedral with ever so pretty glass stained windows or even just a tiny little quirky house in the middle of literally nowhere, the more colourful the better is our motto!
+Whether it’s a skyscraper, a cathedral with ever so pretty glass stained windows or even just a tiny, quirky house in the middle of nowhere, the more colourful, the better is our motto!

 You can visit many of these sites – plus so many more – on a fantastic multi-day, hop-on, hop-off coach tour of Europe.